ODIMTA/SustainabilityAssessment/ExcelTemplate/README.md

 ---
 ## 📦 Folder content

+- `SustPrivateCars.xltx`: Excel template for assessing the sustainability of an individual car model.
 - `SustPrivateCars.xlsx`: Excel workbook for assessing the sustainability of an individual car model (deprecated).
-- `SustPrivateCars.xltx`: Excel template for assessing the sustainability of an individual car model
 - `LICENSE`: MIT License for open use and modification.
 - `CITATION.cff`: Citation metadata for academic referencing.